NatalieP-J/Mie/README.md

 - hg.pro contains the function hg, written by Peter Martin, which takes a value for the anisotropy parameter g and an angle theta and computes the corresponding Henyey-Greenstein phase function value
-  	- used in plotoptions.pro, scattest.pro
+  	- used in plotoptions.pro, scattest.pro, ashgcombsd.pro, ascombsd.pro,
+	assd.pro

+- illuminationplots.pro creates all sky maps of input frankie radiation fields at a variety of heights and outputs them as .pngs

 - interp[draine/indices/zubko].pro are a set of historical files that were used to produce refractive indices at particular wavelengths of interest